QuantumSimulator

 RotationSingle-qubitY-rot

-Rotates around the Y axis by angle θ.
+Rotates the qubit around the Y axis of the Bloch sphere by a chosen angle θ.

 Intuition